 Platforms: Windows, macOS, Linux, iOS, Android, Chrome Extension

-If you and your team are usually working on billable projets for multiple clients at once, then you should check out TimeCamp.
+If you and your team are usually working on billable projects for multiple clients at once, then you should check out TimeCamp.
 TimeCamp is an app very focused on time tracking, billing clients, and managing your team, which makes it a good option for keeping track of all of your work for different clients and being able to bill each client accordingly.

 TimeCamp is mainly used by teams, but it also functions perfectly fine as a personal tool for freelancers or solo entrepreneurs.
-TimeCamp’s best feature is the automatic time tracking, which is a powerful feature that enables you to track time spent on multiple projects with one click. it works by assigning keywords to your clients or projects, and if TimeCamp detects them in window titles or URLs, it will assign this time to the proper client.
+TimeCamp’s best feature is automatic time tracking, which is a powerful feature that enables you to track time spent on multiple projects with one click. it works by assigning keywords to your clients or projects, and if TimeCamp detects them in window titles or URLs, it will assign this time to the proper client.

 TimeCamp also takes care of timesheet invoicing by adding your rates, and adjustable tax rates, as well as adding the ability to pay them by using the PayPal integration, you can Export your invoices to Xero and Quickbooks, and your invoices can be shared via email, pdf or private link.
 There is also an integrated budgeting system that can take care of the budget of clients’ budgets for their projects by helping you set up cost and timeline budgets for each project or account, as well as notify you if your project overruns its budget.